Heterogeneous domain adaptation: An unsupervised approach: Conclusions and further studies

 \section{Conclusions and further studies}

 This paper fills several theoretical gaps in the field of heterogeneous unsupervised domain adaptation.
 On a foundational level, we present an unsupervised knowledge transfer theorem that outlines the sufficient conditions to guarantee that knowledge is transferred correctly from a source domain to a heterogeneous and unlabeled target domain.
 Additionally, we prove that the theorem is able to avoid negative transfer with at least one type of mapping function - LMM in this case.
 The theorem incorporates a distance metric, based on principal angles, to help construct homogeneous representations for heterogeneous domains.
-This metric shows the extent to which homogeneous representations have preserved the geometric distance between the original domains, and reveals the relationship between two heterogeneous feature spaces.

 The theorem, the distance metric, and the LMM mapping function are presented within the GLG model, which optimizes (minimizes) the principal angle-based metric to construct homogeneous representations for heterogeneous domains, then transfers knowledge across the homogeneous representations using a geodesic flow kernel.
 The overall efficacy of the GLG model was tested with five public datasets on three practical tasks: cancer detection, credit assessment, and text classification.
-The model demonstrated superior performance over the current benchmarks in all evaluation criteria.
+The model demonstrates superior performance over the existing baselines in all evaluation criteria.

-Our future research will focus on three streams: 1) a multiple-domain HeUDA model; 2) a knowledge ensemble model to preserve knowledge of the unlabeled target domain; 3) an effective model to help improve the accuracy of prediction engines with some labeled instances in the target domain.
+Our future research will focus on two streams: 1) an effective HeUDA model for multi-class classification problems and corresponding theoretical guarantees, and; 2) a generalization bound on target loss for the HeUDA problem.